Long Island Child Custody Attorneys

 A parenting plan is an agreement between both parents that outlines the terms of the custody and visitation arrangements.
 Parents must work together to decide on a visitation schedule that is mutually agreeable.
 In some cases, the mother and father may create a parenting plan that also addresses decisions pertaining to the child's health, education, and general welfare.

-Problems with Visitation Arrangements
+Problems with Visitation Schedules in NY

 In some unfortunate cases, a parent's visitation rights may be challenged by the custodial parent or even by the child.
 The custodial parent may not be willing to accommodate the visitation schedule or the child may refuse to visit with the noncustodial parent.
 In these situations, it is in the best interest of the noncustodial parent to speak with a visitation attorney on Long Island.

 By working with legal counsel, the noncustodial parent can help ensure their visitation rights are protected.
-A visitation lawyer can also challenge the terms of the child custody arrangement if the custodial parent is non-compliant.
+A Long Island visitation lawyer can also challenge the terms of the child custody arrangement if the custodial parent is non-compliant.

 What Are Supervised And Restricted Visitations?